-So, if you want to dare to be different, you’ve first got to “Dare to Evaluate.”
+So, if you want to dare to be different, you’ve first got to dare to evaluate, to have the courage to evaluate your life.
 Where are you being pulled by the world’s influence and ideas?
 What advantages or disadvantages have shaped your thinking and your character?
 What is God showing you about yourself as you read His Word?
-After evaluating all of this, then you “dare to submit” it to the living Christ and ask Him to transform you into what He desires for you.
-Submit to be transformed.

-Dare to Submit
+2) Dare to submit.

 That’s what Romans 12:2 says.
 Be transformed.
 The underlying Greek word is our English word metamorphosis.
 Think of a caterpillar turning into a butterfly—a total change from the inside out.
 That caterpillar found its spot, spun a chrysalis, and submitted itself to the transformation, trusting in its Creator.

 What does it mean for us to submit and trust ourselves to Jesus’ transforming power?
 I think there are 2 steps to this.

 First step: Recognize that all of you belongs to God anyway, and “daring to submit” to Him pleases God and is for your good.

 “Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.”
 (Romans 12:1)

 Offering our bodies means to present the totality of our life and activities to Him.
 Our bodies live out who we are inside.
 Paul says this is our reasonable act of worship.
 What he means is “Duh!
 It’s the only logical response considering all that God has done for you!”